 After five more trips back to the Traffic Department and many agonizing nights, the South African Traffic Department eventually denied our application and we lost all hope.
 The rejection was based on the first stamp in our passport that had an expiration date on when we could apply for such things.
 Inevitably it was our fault that we waited too long to apply for this TRN.
 However, when we landed in South Africa for the first time we had no idea we were going to want to buy a car in the country.
 Even if we applied the very first day we got to South Africa I doubt they would have given us the TRN on a tourist visa, but I have heard of it happening.

 We went over our options for how to buy this car.
 We went through situations over and over and eventually came to the conclusion that it was the car or public transport.
-With all of our expensive electronics, we knew that public transport through Africa would be a real problem and would severely limit us to main towns.
+With all of our expensive electronics, we knew that public transport through Africa would be a real problem and would severely limit us to only traveling in main towns.
 We explained our problem to a couple friends and family and they asked us why don’t we just rent a car to travel through Africa.

 So, why don’t we just rent a car for Africa?

 Many people keep asking this question, and I believe it is a fair question to ask if we were only in Africa for a month or two.
 However, we have been dreaming about traveling Africa extensively and renting a car for this is just not a viable option.

 Here is why:

 Besides South Africa, just about every country on our route requires a 4×4 vehicle.
 We witnessed first hand just how bad the roads are in Mozambique when all we had was a 2×4.
 After a few weeks traveling the country in a Nissan Bakkie, we had had enough.
 We knew we needed a 4×4 to get through Africa.

 Not to mention: